 You may be entitled to a tax credit if you were permanently and totally disabled when you retired.
-For information on this credit, see Publica-
+For information on this credit, see Publication 524.

 Beginning on the day after you reach minimum retirement age, payments you receive are taxable as a pension or annuity.
-Report the payments on Form 1040, lines 16a and 16b or on Form 1040A, lines 12a and 12b.
+Report the payments on Form 1040, lines 16a and 16b; Form 1040A, lines 12a and 12b; or on Form 1040NR, lines 17a and 17b.

-Disability payments for injuries incurred as a direct result of a terrorist attack directed against the United States (or its allies), are not included in income.
+Disability payments for injuries incurred as a direct result of a terrorist attack directed against the United States (or its allies) are not included in income.
 For more information about payments to survivors of terrorist attacks, see Publication 3920, Tax Relief for Victims of Terrorist Attacks.